PackFitter

 Last updated: March 2026

 American Airlines limits carry-on bags to 22 × 14 × 9 inches.
-A 45L backpack designed for that range may fit those dimensions — but on a 7-day heavy trip in mild weather, packed volume exceeds usable capacity.
+A 45L backpack specifically designed for carry-on use can stay within those dimensions — but on a 7-day heavy trip in mild weather, packed volume exceeds usable capacity.
 Both the bag's frame geometry and what you pack determine whether it works.
+Some slim, carry-on-focused 45L travel backpacks may stay within airline limits when packed carefully, but many standard or fully packed 45L bags exceed those limits.

 Check if this will actually fit your trip →